rithikrn/ShockLens/README.md

 Shock-boundary-layer interaction limits high-speed flight: a small shock displacement can trigger separation, large wall-pressure fluctuations, buffet, thermal and structural loading, and inlet unstart.
+Its low-frequency unsteadiness has been an open problem since Dolling's 2001 "what next" review and remains one.
-This is the focus of the CASL group at FSU, whose SBLI work centres on wedge/Mach studies, axisymmetric interactions, and hypersonic boundary layers.
+This is the focus of the CASL group at FSU, whose SBLI work spans wedge/Mach studies, 3D interactions, and hypersonic boundary layers.

-Recent machine-learning work on shock flows splits into two camps, and both point at the same missing piece:

-- Control and reconstruction.
-Deep RL can suppress shock-induced separation and oscillations, for example on a transonic RAE2822 airfoil (Mondal, Vinuesa & Jagtap, arXiv:2511.07564, 2025) and on a laminar compression-ramp SBLI run in OpenFOAM (Tao et al., AIAA Journal 63(10), 2025).
-These methods are powerful but depend on expensive solver-in-the-loop training or full-field information.
-  Variational assimilation of transonic SWBLI from sparse pressure (J. Comput.
+The field is moving fast, and the activity sorts into three camps:

+- ML as a PDE solver.
+PINNs and neural operators promise mesh-free solutions, but they are biased toward smooth functions and oscillate at discontinuities, so shocks remain a hard, actively-patched case (review: arXiv:2503.17379, 2025;
+  Jagtap et al., J. Comput.
 Phys.
-538, 2025) shows sparse sensing is a live, hard problem.
-- High-fidelity analysis.
-LES of SBLI over a turbine airfoil (arXiv:2512.12082, 2025) shows the important outputs are interpretable structures, separation-bubble events, streaks, vortices, wall loading, not a global field RMSE.
+466, 2022).
+Asking a network to *be* the shock solver fights its own architecture.
+- ML on extracted quantities.
+Sparse near-wall pressure can reconstruct SBLI pressure fields (Physics of Fluids 35, 076117, 2023), and sensor-based ROMs recover full state from a few probes (Loiseau, Noack & Brunton, J. Fluid Mech.
+  844, 2018; Fukami et al., Nat.
+Mach.
+Intell.
+3, 2021).
+These work because they operate on physically-meaningful, low-dimensional signals.
+- Control.
+Deep RL suppresses shock-induced separation on a laminar compression-ramp SBLI in OpenFOAM, using the wall-pressure coefficient as the state and skin-friction-based separation as the reward (AIAA Journal, 2025, doi:10.2514/1.J065230).
+The controller consumes exactly the events ShockLens extracts.

+Meanwhile GPU DNS solvers (STREAmS, Comput.
+Phys.
+Commun.
+2021/2023) now generate SBLI fields faster than anyone can interpret them.
+Full reference list in `REFERENCES.md`.

 ## The gap

+> The methods that work, sparse-sensor ROMs and RL control, all consume the same
+> interpretable SBLI events: shock location, separation length, wall-pressure
-> There is no simple, reusable OpenFOAM-first toolkit that turns SBLI simulations
+> spectra.
+But there is no simple, reproducible, solver-agnostic tool that
-> into physics-labelled event data and trains lightweight, physics-aware models to
-> predict shock and separation behaviour from sparse measurements.
+> reliably *extracts those events* from a field and serves them to the ML layer.
+> Everyone re-implements ad-hoc extraction.

-That gap is practical, current, and scales from 2D tutorials to 3D LES.
-ShockLens fills it.
+ShockLens fills that gap, and it scales from 2D tutorials to 3D LES.

+## Design philosophy: physics is the cake, ML is the icing

+The shock is found by physics, not by a network.
+Detection, separation, and spectra are gradient, zero-crossing, and PSD operations validated against closed- form answers (the theta-beta-M angle, known Cf crossings).
+They do not learn, so they do not hallucinate, and they work the first time on a case they have never seen.
+ML only ever acts on the *outputs* of that physics, low-dimensional, labelled events, never on raw pixels in place of the physics:

+- sparse sensors -> separation length / shock position (with uncertainty),
+- shock trajectory -> short-horizon forecast (early warning of separation/unstart),
+- and, later, those same events as the state/reward for an RL controller, or as hard constraints on a PINN super-resolver.

+This ordering is deliberate.
+It is why the tool is trustworthy on real data, why the ML stays small and honest, and why GPU/PINN/RL are additions on a solid base rather than a black box asked to do everything.
+The numbers the ML reports on the bundled synthetic data are pipeline checks, not evidence of predictive power;
+that evidence comes from real cases, and the tool is built to measure it honestly.

 ## What it extracts